 How to prepare a cash flow statement?

-Gather financial statements, identify the reporting period, and choose the calculation method.
-Then, calculate cash flow from operating, investing, and financing activities.
-Determine the final balance, and reconcile it with the beginning cash balance.
+To understand how to prepare cash flow statements, gather financial statements, identify the reporting period, and select a calculation method.
+Calculate cash flow from operating, investing, and financing activities, then reconcile the final cash balance with the beginning balance.

-What are the methods for calculating cash flow statements?
+What methods exist for calculating cash flow statements?

 What does the direct method of calculating cash flow statements mean?